 Director of Advanced Training at the Jean Baker Miller Training Institute

-B.S., Tufts University; M.D., Georgetown University; Residency; Harvard University
+B.A., Tufts University and M.D., Georgetown University

 Directs the advanced training program at the Jean Baker Miller Training Institute at WCW, focusing on relational-cultural therapy in psychology and the neurobiology of connection.

 Amy Banks, M.D., has devoted her career to understanding the neurobiology of relationships.
-In addition to her work at the Jean Baker Miller Training Institute (JBMTI), she was an instructor of psychiatry at Harvard Medical School.
+In addition to her work at the Jean Baker Miller Training Institute (JBMTI), she was an instructor of psychiatry at Harvard Medical School and author of Four Ways to Click: Rewire Your Brain for Stronger, More Rewarding Relationships.
 She is the first person to bring relational-cultural theory together with neuroscience and is the foremost expert in the combined field.
-Amy is the creator of the C.A.R.E.
-Program, an easy to use, practical guide that helps clinicians and laypeople assess the quality of their relationships and strengthen their neural pathways for connection.
-Amy also has a private practice in Lexington, MA, that specializes in relational psychopharmacology and therapy for people who suffer from chronic disconnection.
+Banks has spoken throughout the country on the neurobiology of relationship and has an ongoing passion to spread the message that we are hardwired for connection.